mgsosna/mattsosna.com/_posts/careers/2020-10-26-DS-transition-2.md

 In short: if you're trying to determine whether the means of the populations of multiple samples differ, first run an ANOVA, followed by [Tukey's method](https://support.minitab.com/en-us/minitab/18/help-and-how-to/modeling-statistics/anova/supporting-topics/multiple-comparisons/what-is-tukey-s-method/) or [Bonferroni's correction](http://mathworld.wolfram.com/BonferroniCorrection.html) if you find significant differences.

 ## Predictive modeling
-Predictive modeling means taking in data and trying to model the *underlying process* that generated that data.
-Once we understand the underlying rules, we can then generate *predictions* for new data.
-Thinking back to our [weather outside vs. clothing model](#wait-do-i-actually-need-to-learn-stats)...
+Predictive modeling is about **taking in data and trying to model the _underlying process_ that generated that data.** Once we understand the underlying rules, we can then generate *predictions* for new data.
+Thinking back to our [weather outside vs. clothing model](#wait-do-i-actually-need-to-learn-stats), we don't need to memorize what clothes to wear for every possible temperature; we just need to use our mental model.

+This section will cover regression, classification, coefficients, and residuals.

 ### Regression
-We use regression for continuous predictions.
+When we want to predict a *continuous* value, we use regression.
 Here's the equation for linear regression.
 Learn it well!

 $$ h(x) = \sum_{j=0}^{n}\beta_jx_j $$